 The listed sequence of courses provides guidance for students so that they can complete this program of study in the most efficient manner.
 This sequence assumes that students have met college academic placement and/or other program requirements.
 Students are strongly urged to contact a college advisor for assistance in developing their plan for enrolling in courses to meet the program of study.

-Additional information about the General Science degree is available at www.src.edu/generalscience.
+Additional information about the General Science degree is available online.

 Please choose one course sequence (BIO 102/103 or BIO 105/106):